Consumer Medicine Information

 What APO-Moxonidine is used for

-APO-Moxonidine lowers high blood pressure, which doctors call hypertension.
+APO-Moxonidine is used to lower high blood pressure, which is sometimes called hypertension.

 There are usually no symptoms of hypertension.
 The only way of knowing if you have